 All financial aid is refunded to students through the Bursar's Office.
 Financial aid funds will first be used to satisfy any student debt owed to Sierra College.
-Any remaining balance goes directly to the student by the refund method selected by the student (direct deposit to a bank account, direct deposit to a BankMobile VIBE account).
+Any remaining balance goes directly to the student by the refund preference selected by the student through BankMobile.
+For more information about BankMobile, click here (http://bankmobiledisbursements.com/refundchoices).